TechDufus/TravLang/CONTRIBUTING.md

 :+1::tada: First off, thank you for taking time to contribute! :tada::+1:

-The following is a set of guidelines for proposing changes to the OCaml distribution.
+The following is a set of guidelines for proposing changes to the travlang distribution.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document itself in a pull request.

-This document assumes that you have a patch against the sources of the compiler distribution, that you wish to submit to the OCaml maintainers upstream.
+This document assumes that you have a patch against the sources of the compiler distribution, that you wish to submit to the travlang maintainers upstream.
 See [INSTALL.adoc](INSTALL.adoc) for details on how to build the compiler distribution from sources.
 See [HACKING.adoc](HACKING.adoc) for details on how to modify the sources.